Jan 16 2025

 The Future is Digital: Streaming and Live Sports

-More than 160 million Americans regularly watch live sports—nearly 50% of the total population.
-But perhaps even more notably, more than 78 million of those viewers currently tune in on digital devices, and that number is projected to rise to over 126 million by 2027.
-In fact, 79% of sports fans say that, if they could, they would watch live events exclusively on streaming platforms.
+More than 163 million Americans regularly watch live sports—nearly 50% of the total population.
+Perhaps even more notably, more than 114 million of those viewers currently tune in on digital devices, and that number is projected to rise to 133 million by 2028.
 Yep: just like the rest of the video world, the future of live sports advertising is digital.

-Of course, as is the case with that larger digital video environment, the increasingly disparate nature of sports broadcast agreements is only adding to the complexity and fragmentation that mark the digital video and CTV space.
-Nearly half of paid video consumers say they’ve had difficulty finding specific video content because of how many different streaming services there are out there, and you can only imagine how frustrating that must be when the start of the game is rapidly approaching (and your nachos are getting cold...)
+Of course, as is the case with that larger digital video environment, the increasingly disparate nature of sports broadcast agreements (even in light of new offerings like ESPN’s forthcoming sports streaming service) is only adding to the complexity and fragmentation that mark the digital video and CTV space.
+Among avid sports fans, 69% feel it’s a hassle to navigate multiple providers to watch the same sport and 59% feel it’s gotten more difficult to find what they want to watch, and you can only imagine how frustrating that must be when the start of the game is rapidly approaching (and your nachos are getting cold...)
 And for advertisers, the evolution from a few reliable live sports hubs to numerous broadcasters across multiple channels can mean added complexity in campaigns targeting these audiences.
 So as streaming becomes the norm for live sports, advertisers and viewers alike are adapting to some growing pains.

 That said, to their credit, the big tech companies that have waded into the live sports streaming wars are taking crucial steps toward optimizing benefits for advertisers.
 Amazon has a deal in place with Nielsen to measure the Thursday Night Football streaming numbers using the same panel-based national TV ratings system that it applies to linear programming, so advertisers will have some good transparency into viewership numbers on the property.
-Amazon has also said it will give advertisers access to sales and behavioral information to further target their TNF ads.
-Meanwhile, Apple is reportedly looking to vastly expand its ad business, steadily adding headcount to its Ad Platforms division, and has already worked advertising into its Friday Night Baseball broadcasts.
+Amazon has also rolled out shoppable ad experiences to allow advertisers to more deeply engage with live audiences.
+Meanwhile, NBCUniversal and Walmart rolled out new shoppable experiences and measurement capabilities across both linear and streaming ad inventory in November 2024, allowing advertisers to harness the power of retail media (through Walmart Connect) during live sports.

-Even the more traditional homes of live sports—the major broadcast networks and ESPNs of the world—have readily embraced the potential of streaming those events for maximum impact.
-Fox, for example, included viewership numbers from Fox, Fox Deportes, and its streaming services when it reported the ratings from Super Bowl LVII—the most-watched TV broadcast of all time besides the 1969 moon landing.
+Even the more traditional homes of live sports have readily embraced the potential of streaming those events for maximum impact.
+CBS, for instance, included viewership across all platforms including the CBS Television Network, Paramount+, Nickelodeon, Univision, CBS Sports, and NFL digital properties when it reported the ratings from Super Bowl LVIII—the most-watched TV broadcast of all time besides the 1969 moon landing.
 And annual events like the Masters golf championship and NCAA men’s basketball tournament have long had authorized (and ad-filled) streams as part of their overall broadcast packages.
 As viewers increasingly flock to OTT and CTV for their live sports consumption, brands will have new ways to personalize and target these consumers as part of their cross-channel marketing strategies.

 Speaking of which...